-IRA / terrorism supporter Rep Peter King, of Irish descent (i.e. refugees taken in by Protestant America from famine), warned against letting more than a handful of Syrians in.
+In the clip below IRA / terrorism supporter Rep Peter King, of Irish descent (i.e. refugees taken in by Protestant America from famine), warns against letting more than a handful of Syrians in.
 He isn’t worse than most of us, unfortunately.
 (The Irish discontent was justified, but terrorism never is; and King is a hypocrite.)

 Steve Jobs’s father was an immigrant from Syria.
 We need more like him, and we need fewer children washing up dead on beaches.
 If we’re going to bomb Syria, we need to take care of the displaced.

 comments powered by Disqus

 - Barbara and Karen Fields discuss their new book, "Racecraft"

 - What’s Antifa all about?
 Mark Bray explains.

 - Historian Keisha N. Blain tells the story of black nationalist women in her new book